-- Amounts due in respect of unit-linked assets. - Italian Withholding Tax ("IWT"), arising because of participating in the "sostituto d' imposta" tax regime. - Cash balances and deposits held with credit institutions. - Receivables due from debtors.
+- Italian Withholding Tax ("IWT"), arising because of participating in the "sostituto d' imposta" tax regime. - Cash balances and deposits held with credit institutions. - Receivables due from debtors.

-The credit quality of counterparties is monitored closely by the Finance and Risk Functions.
+The credit quality of counterparties is monitored closely by the Finance and Risk Management Functions.
 A significant deterioration in the credit quality of a counterparty (for example, a downgrade of more than two credit rating categories in respect of a rated counterparty) acts as an early warning.
 The recoverability of debts is also closely monitored.